cloudControl/documentation/Guides/PHP/Kohana 3.2.0.md

         ),
     );

-What that does is to tell Kohana that the cache will be using APC as the backend, which exoscale provides out of the box and sets the default expiry period to be **3600 seconds**, or **60 minutes**.
+What that does is to tell Kohana that the cache will be using APC as the backend, which CloudKilat provides out of the box and sets the default expiry period to be **3600 seconds**, or **60 minutes**.

 ###5.3 Configuring Database Connections